Capitol Latin

-Capitol Latin (formerly EMI Latin) is a brand of Universal Music Latin Entertainment, a division of Universal Music Group.
+Capitol Latin (formerly EMI Latin and Capitol/EMI Latin) is a brand of Universal Music Latin Entertainment, a division of Universal Music Group.
 Previously, it was a subsidiary of EMI.

 History

 In 1989, José Behar, the former head of CBS Discos, signed Selena to Capitol/EMI Latin, because he thought he had discovered the next Gloria Estéfan.

 In 1990, Capitol/EMI Latin acquired San Antonio, Texas–based Cara Records in order to capitalize on the popularity of Tejano.
 Artists under the Cara label included Mazz, David Lee Garza, and La Mafia.

 In mid-1993, Capitol/EMI Latin was rebranded as simply EMI Latin.

 Popular EMI Latin performers linked to the EMI Televisa Music and Televisa networks included Thalía, Pedro Fernández, RBD, María Daniela y su Sonido Lasser, and Kudai.
 The label also signed reggaeton artists like DJ Flex and Tito El Bambino.

 In 2009, EMI Latin ended its partnership with Televisa, moved from Miami, to Los Angeles, and was renamed Capitol Latin.
 After Universal Music Group's acquisition of EMI in 2012, Capitol Latin merged with Universal Music Latin Entertainment.
 The Capitol Latin record label is now a brand of Universal Music Latin Entertainment division and continues to be distributed by Universal Music Group.